Key takeaways:

 2. Rhombus

-Key features of Rhombus security cameras include:
+Key features of Rhombus cameras include:

 • AI-powered analytics.
 Rhombus cameras have built-in AI for proactive threat identification, real-time alerts, and advanced features like human detection.